 - Committed unlawful conduct involving weapons or ammunition

 The tenant may also choose to end the subtenant’s right to the premises with valid notice of termination, usually 30 days notice if the guest’s tenancy is under one year.

 In order to evict a roommate in California, a tenant must follow the process below:

 1. Provide Written Notice

 Before filing a formal legal procedure to evict a subtenant, the tenant must provide the subtenant with written notice to leave the premises within 30 or 60 days.
-Thirty (30) days is the minimum requirement for month-to-month subtenants.
-If the subtenant complies with the demands of the notice, such as paying back rent, then he/she can continue residing on the property.
-A tenant can provide the subtenant with a three day notice if he/she meets the criteria above for eviction.
-Note, the tenant must provide the subtenant with a detailed explanation about why he/she is being evicted pursuant to the 3 day notice.
+Thirty days is the minimum requirement for month-to-month subtenants.
+However, if the subtenant complies with the demands of the notice, such as paying back rent, then they may continue residing on the property.

 2. Unlawful Detainer Lawsuit

-- Keep good records of your dealings with the subtenant and never get into verbal or physical altercations with him/her.
+- keep good records of your dealings with the subtenant

-- Don’t change the locks.
-You can get a lock on your private bedroom door, but don’t lock them out of the apartment.
-Doing so without a court order may subject you to criminal and monetary fines.
+- change the locks, as doing so without a court order may subject you to criminal and monetary fines